“It’s too hot to work” - or is it?

 But don’t forget the importance of good staff relations – if you don’t have the luxury of air conditioning then a few desk fans and ice lollies can go a long way in maintaining morale and productivity!

-Matthew heads our employment law team.
-He handles the full range of contentious and non-contentious employment law issues for clients which include multi-national companies, owner-managed businesses and not-for-profit organisations.
-He is recommended by independent legal directory Chambers and Partners in which he has been described by a client as “responsive, commercial, understands where employers are coming from and gets right to the point, with meaningful and practical advice.”We're here to help
+Matthew is a partner and head of our employment & business immigration team.
+He handles the full range of employment law issues for multi-national companies, owner-managed businesses and not-for-profit organisations.
+He is recommended by independent legal directory Chambers UK and has over 20 years of experience in the field.We're here to help